When Being Soft Makes You Tough: A Collision-Resilient Quadcopter Inspired by Arthropods' Exoskeletons: Related Work

-In general, the main strategy to endow UAV designs with collision resilience has been the use of protective structures like cages and bumpers, mostly made of rigid materials~\cite{lew2019contact, agha2020shapeshifter,khedekar2019contact, briod2014collision, salaan2018close,salaan2019development,kalantari2013design}.
-Rigid protective structures for UAVs also evolved into designs that allowed some level of movement like a sphere containing a gimbal or a cylinder that is capable of rolling around its main axis~\cite{briod2014collision, salaan2018close, salaan2019development, kalantari2013design}, but their drawbacks are increased weight, mechanical complexity, and lack of energy absorption for force components perpendicular or aligned to the axis of rotation.
+In general, the main strategy to endow UAV designs with collision resilience has been the simple addition of external protective structures like cages and bumpers (e.g.~\cite{agha2020shapeshifter,khedekar2019contact, briod2014collision, kalantari2013design}).
+These structures evolved into designs that allowed some level of movement to avoid external disturbances like a sphere containing a gimbal or a cylinder capable of rolling around its main axis (e.g.~\cite{kalantari2013design, briod2014collision, salaan2019development, lew2019contact, mintchev2018soft}), but those design choices have some drawbacks like increased weight, mechanical complexity, and a general lack of energy absorption for force components perpendicular (rigid cages) or aligned (rigid and soft cages) to the axis of rotation as the internal structures are connected to the cage using rigid parts.

-Protective structures do not need to be rigid: the commercial UAV Parrot AR.Drone 2.0 has a soft external hull made of Expanded Polypropylene~(EPP) for protecting propellers and main body against collisions.
-A problem that comes from the use of EPP is its low specific stiffness (i.e. the stiffness to weight ratio) making it too heavy for high-energy impacts~\cite{klaptocz2013euler}.
-However, Parrot's soft protective hull seems quite successful for indoor and low-energy impacts, tolerating at least up to 11,500 of such low-energy collisions~\cite{gandhi2017learning}.
-In addition to EPP, soft protective structures for UAVs have been designed using different materials.
-An origami rotatory protection, made by precision laser-cutting and folding very thin plastic sheets, was shown to withstand impacts up to 2m/s~\cite{sareh2018rotorigami}.

-Carbon fiber structures are very popular with drone frame designers because of their steel-like stiffness.
-However, it is also possible to take advantage of their elastic behaviour (Euler-springs) to design flexible protective cages~\cite{klaptocz2013euler, zha2020collision}.
-Nevertheless, the high strength of carbon fiber limits its stand-alone energy absorption applications to long and thin struts, increasing weight.
-Additionally, the energy stored inside of carbon fiber rods could be dangerously released in case of material failure~\cite{mintchev2017insect}.
+Researchers have been trying to improve collision resilience for UAVs using different strategies than traditional rigid cages.
+Carbon fibre structures are usually popular with drone frame designers because of their steel-like stiffness.
+However, it is also possible to take advantage of their elastic behaviour (Euler springs~\cite{klaptocz2013euler}) to design flexible protective cages (e.g. ~\cite{briod2012airburr, klaptocz2013euler, briod2013contact}).
+In fact, many cage designs that don't even claim impact energy absorption share the same elastic behaviour, to a certain extent, as they are made of long, curved carbon fibre parts (e.g.~\cite{briod2014collision, kalantari2013design, agha2020shapeshifter, salaan2018close}).
+Nevertheless, the high strength of carbon fibre limits its stand-alone energy absorption applications to very long and thin struts~\cite{mintchev2017insect}, creating a problem when the focus is designing small-sized UAVs.